AG-WDS/3W-Pro/README.md

 # Dataset

-The 3W-Pro dataset is available at `https://drive.google.com/file/d/1AKjaQVMObbs92Te_5Std_xjCfENraQZA/view?usp=sharing` Put datasets into data/..., for example, 3W-Pro dataset should be put in
+The 3W-Pro dataset is available at `https://drive.google.com/file/d/1AKjaQVMObbs92Te_5Std_xjCfENraQZA/view?usp=sharing`

-    ./data/{coco}
 The 3W dataset includes images taken by mobile phones (8447 images) and UAV (2865 images).

 **9 categories**: